ralphcajipe/ralphcajipe/README.md

  I care deeply about researching and building with **Machine Learning/AI**, **Python**, and deploying models into **production**.

 ### 🏗 Best Projects
-- [ROAMER (Robot for Optimized and Autonomous Mission-Enhancement Response)](https://www.dost.gov.ph/knowledge-resources/news/78-2023-news/3405-dost-asti-removing-doubts-about-ai.html#:~:text=Robot%20for%20Optimized%20and%20Autonomous%20Mission%2DEnhancement%20Responses%20(ROAMER)) - An initiative by DOST-ASTI in the Philippines that develops autonomous mobile robots to monitor and manage agricultural environments, particularly for early detection of diseases in banana plantations using AI and Robotics.
+- [ROAMER (Robot for Optimized and Autonomous Mission-Enhancement Response)](https://www.dost.gov.ph/knowledge-resources/news/78-2023-news/3405-dost-asti-removing-doubts-about-ai.html#:~:text=Robot%20for%20Optimized%20and%20Autonomous%20Mission%2DEnhancement%20Responses%20(ROAMER)) - An initiative by Department of Science and Technology in the Philippines that develops autonomous mobile robots to monitor and manage agricultural environments, particularly for early detection of diseases in banana plantations using AI and Robotics.
 - [Video Lens](https://github.com/starkproj/) - A web app for video content analysis using Computer Vision and Natural Language Processing.
 - [Image Colorizer: Back to Life](https://github.com/ralphcajipe/image-colorizer#readme) - A desktop app that uses deep learning to colorize black and white images.
 - [E.C.H.O.
 (Enhanced Chats and Helpful Outputs)](https://github.com/ralphcajipe/echo-ai) - An AI chatbot powered by GPT-3.5, designed to assist with helpful, creative, clever, and very friendly responses.